-E.2 Age Restrictions - specific
+Age Restrictions - specific

 Under the 2003 Act a wide variety of licensable activities could take place at various types of premises and at different times of the day and night.
-Whilst it may be appropriate to allow children unrestricted access at particular times and when certain activities are not taking place, following relevant representations made by responsible authorities and interested parties the Council will consider a range of conditions that are to be tailored to the particular premises and their activities where these are necessary.
+Whilst it may be appropriate to allow children unrestricted access at particular times and when certain activities are not taking place, licensing authorities following relevant representations made by responsible authorities and interested parties will need to consider a range of conditions that are to be tailored to the particular premises and their activities where these are necessary.